zackhxn/SeriesBench-CVPR2025/readme.md

-Code and datasets for our CVPR 2025 Findings paper - SeriesBench: A Benchmark for Narrative-Driven Drama Series Understanding
+Code and datasets for our CVPR 2025 paper - SeriesBench: A Benchmark for Narrative-Driven Drama Series Understanding